autarch/blog.urth.org/content/posts/2009-06-17-i-wont-be-at-yapc-10.md

 ## Comments

 **sartak.org, on 2009-06-17 21:02, said:**
-I wrote a little about how the class will go at <a href="http://blog.sartak.org/2009/06/shawn-m-moose-at-yapc.html" rel="nofollow">my blog</a>.
+I wrote a little about how the class will go at [my blog](http://blog.sartak.org/2009/06/shawn-m-moose-at-yapc.html).
 I'm sure Jon and I can make it work.

 I'm a tiny bit sad we won't get to play Go; maybe at Frozen Perl 2010? :) Anyway.
 Relax, get plenty of rest, and get well soon!